Lunar Gateway: Orbit and operations

-The Gateway will be deployed in a near-rectilinear halo orbit (NRHO) around the Moon.
+The Gateway was to be deployed in a near-rectilinear halo orbit (NRHO) around the Moon.
 The eccentricity of the chosen NRHO takes the station within 1500 km of the lunar north pole surface at closest approach, and as far away as 70000 km over the lunar south pole, with a period of about 7 days.
 One of the advantages of an NRHO is the minimal amount of communications blackout with the Earth.

 Traveling to and from cislunar space (lunar orbit) is intended to develop the knowledge and experience necessary to venture beyond the Moon and into deep space.
-The proposed NRHO would allow lunar expeditions from the Gateway to reach a low polar orbit with a Δv of 730 m/s and a half a day of transit time.
-Orbital station-keeping would require less than 10 m/s of Δv per year, and the orbital inclination could be shifted with a relatively small Δv expenditure, allowing access to most of the lunar surface.
-Spacecraft launched from Earth would perform a powered flyby of the Moon (Δv ≈ 180 m/s) followed by a Δv ≈ 240 m/s NRHO insertion burn to dock with the Gateway as it approaches the apoapsis point of its orbit.
-The total travel time would be 5 days; the return to Earth would be similar in terms of trip duration and Δv requirement if the spacecraft spends 11 days at the Gateway.
+The proposed NRHO would have allowed lunar expeditions from the Gateway to reach a low polar orbit with a Δv of 730 m/s and a half a day of transit time.
+Orbital station-keeping would have required less than 10 m/s of Δv per year, and the orbital inclination could have been shifted with a relatively small Δv expenditure, allowing access to most of the lunar surface.
+Spacecraft launched from Earth would have performed a powered flyby of the Moon (Δv ≈ 180 m/s) followed by a Δv ≈ 240 m/s NRHO insertion burn to dock with the Gateway as it approached the apoapsis point of its orbit.
+The total travel time would be 5 days; the return to Earth would have been similar in terms of trip duration and Δv requirement if the spacecraft had spent 11 days at the Gateway.
 The crewed mission duration of 21 days and Δv ≈ 840 m/s is limited by the capabilities of the Orion life support and propulsion systems.

-Gateway will be the first modular space station to be both human-rated, and autonomously operating most of the time in its early years, as well as being the first deep-space station, far from low Earth orbit.
-This will be enabled by more sophisticated executive control software than on any prior space station, which will monitor and control all systems.
-The high-level architecture is provided by the Robotics and Intelligence for Human Spaceflight lab at NASA and implemented at NASA facilities.
-The Gateway could conceivably also support in-situ resource utilization (ISRU) development and testing from lunar and asteroid sources, and would offer the opportunity for a gradual buildup of capabilities for more complex missions over time.
+Gateway was to be the first modular space station to be both human-rated, and autonomously operating most of the time in its early years, as well as being the first deep-space station, far from low Earth orbit.
+This would have been enabled by more sophisticated executive control software than on any prior space station, which would have monitored and controlled all systems.
+The high-level architecture was to be provided by the Robotics and Intelligence for Human Spaceflight lab at NASA and implemented at NASA facilities.
+The Gateway could have conceivably also supported in-situ resource utilization (ISRU) development and testing from lunar and asteroid sources, and would have offered the opportunity for a gradual buildup of capabilities for more complex missions over time.